 “This extraordinary book on 1980s computing culture provides an unexpectedly vivid window into social relations in late socialism and the dysfunction of Czechoslovakia’s political institutions.
 Through the memories of early computing enthusiasts and close examination of the ephemera they lovingly saved, Švelch brings to life a lost world of do-it-yourself hobby clubs, early game design, and even homemade computer peripherals that is a welcome addition to the growing field of digital game history and is also a must-read for anyone interested in everyday life in the final decades of European Communism.”

 Kimberly Zarecor, author of Manufacturing a Socialist Modernity: Housing in Czechoslovakia, 1945-1960

-Opening of the first episode of Computer Dilemmas, Czechoslovak Television’s 1988 program cited in Chapter 1 of the book.
+Opening of the first episode of Computer Dilemmas, Czechoslovak Television’s 1988 educational program cited in Chapter 1 of the book.